 You can create these labels on SGI ProPack server-capable nodes and Linux third-party clients.
 The GPT label puts header data in sector 1 of a LUN, leaving sector 0 for a master boot record.
 Partition information is stored in a variable number of sectors, starting at sector 2.
-XVM requires two partitions on a GPT-labeled disk, one for XVM metadata and the other for the user data.
+XVM requires two partitions on a GPT-labeled LUN, one for XVM metadata and the other for the user data.
 XVM assumes ownership of the LUN and access to a particular LUN could be fenced.

-Note: CXFS supports a GPT-labeled disk up to 2 TB in size.
-However, being able to label a disk does not mean that the system is able to recognize and use it.
+Note: CXFS supports a GPT-labeled LUN greater than 2 TB in size.
+However, being able to label a LUN does not mean that the system is able to recognize and use it.
 The operating systems in the cluster will determine whether you can actually use a LUN of a given size.
+If a LUN is set up as greater than 2-TB in size but if an OS of a node in a cluster cannot support a greater-than-2-TB LUN, then this node will not be able to share or even access data on this LUN.